My role

 Our logo component before (left) and after (right) my standard sizing and light/dark mode work

-I then set to work creating a master top navigation bar component, which I then adapted to create sub-variants for the different use cases.
-I made sure to start with the master variant so the structure would be consistent, enabling easy future updates to all variants.
+I then set to work creating a primary top navigation bar component, which I then adapted to create sub-variants for the different use cases.
+I made sure to start with the primary variant so the structure would be consistent, enabling easy future updates to all variants.
 The result of my work is shown below in various contexts across surfaces.

 Design system technical documentation